How to Write an Effective Chemistry Research Paper (Part 1)

 Use: For example, if data were obtained from both a red and a green apple, the averaged results could provide more representative values.

 Summarize your outcomes and discussion with a concise conclusion, phrasing it in terms of the broad-ranging questions addressed in the Introduction.
+A notable feature of Trinka is the ability to present academic writing concisely.

 When testing a hypothesis, you may want to say that the hypothesis was “proved” or “disproved” or was “correct” or “incorrect.”